How Much Does an Online Survey Cost?

 2. Survey design, programming, and testing

 In this blog post, our online survey company will explain each of these costs in more detail.
-For a quick synopsosis, watch this 1-minute video.
+For a quick synopsosis, watch this one-minute video.

 Category 1: Project Management